Greenbank Farm

 Greenbank Farm is a tourist attraction and community farm in the area of Greenbank on Whidbey Island, run by the Port of Coupeville.
 Founded in 1904 the farm developed until 1940 when it was sold to a loganberry farmer.
 By 1970 the farm was the largest Loganberry farm in the United States.
 In 1977, the farm was sold to community governments to save it from being developed for residential use.

-Today, the farm leases land to local farmers, acts as a tourist attraction, Island meeting place hosting events, and hosts several small businesses.
-Its location is on one of the thinnest parts of Whidbey, giving a unique vantage point from its walking trails.
+Today, the farm leases land to local farmers, is a history tourist attraction, serves as an Island meeting place and produces several special events.
+Greenbank Farm also hosts several small businesses and offers educational gardens that are maintained by volunteers from the Island County Master Gardeners Foundation.
+Its location is on one of the thinnest parts of Whidbey, offers a unique vantage point from its walking trails.
 To Whidbey residents, it is the divider between the North and South Whidbey.

 History

 Greenbank Farm was founded in 1904 by Calvin Philips and his family as a model dairy farm with to goal of bringing commerce to Whidbey Island.
 The now iconic barn was built the same year.
-In 1906, 125 acres of land was cleared along what is currently Highway 20 to make room for the expanding cattle herd.
+In 1906, 125 acres of land was cleared along what is currently Highway 525 to make room for the expanding cattle herd.
 In the early 1930s the farm suffered a tragic loss when the cattle herd was struck by tuberculosis.
 The entire herd was destroyed.
 The farm limped along until it was sold in the 1940s.
 At this point it consisted of several buildings and 522 acres of land.

 The new owner John Molz decided to grow loganberries, a hybrid between blackberries and raspberries.
 Greenbank farm became the largest loganberry producer in the United States with 125 acres if berry bushes.
 Molz started to produce Loganberry wine.
 Molz was a founder of a winery in Seattle named Pommerelle.
 He sold his Logan berry wine under this label.
 Molz ran the farm until 1984.
 The parent company Pommerelle was sold, which included the farm.
 Pommerelle’s name was changed to Ste.
 Michelle Vintners.
 In 1987, the farm underwent a revitalization under the new management.
 They added a new visitor center and increased the rate of production.
 This effort fell short and the farm was in trouble by 1995.
 The company planned to sell the entire lot for development.
 The local community rallied against this proposal.